 Cannabis Flowering Stages

 Embarking on the journey of cultivating cannabis is an exciting and rewarding experience.
-As you move from germination to the final harvest, it’s crucial to understand the various phases and requirements your plants will go through.
+As you move from germination to harvest time, it’s crucial to understand the various phases and requirements your plants will go through.
 In this article, we will take you through the week-by-week process of the cannabis flowering stages, providing insights into the nutrient requirements, physical changes, and important considerations once your plant starts flowering.

 Transition Phase: The Stretch (Weeks 1-3)